 Tis the season to let your slow cooker do the work while you sleep!

-Got early morning crowds to feed during the holidays?
+Got some early morning crowds to feed during the holidays?
 We’ve found some delish slow cooker recipes you can throw together before bed so they can cook while you sleep.
 Sweet, right?

 All the recipes below require at least 6 hours cooking time, which we think is the bare minimum any adult should sleep – especially during the holidays.
 If you find a slow cooker breakfast recipe that takes only a few hours to cook, skip it – sleep is just as important as a healthy breakfast.